meta-llama/llama-stack/docs/source/getting_started/index.md

 LLAMA_STACK_PORT=8321
 ```

-You can start the server using the following command:
+You can start the server using the container tool of your choice.
+For example, if you are running Docker you can use the following command:
 ```bash
 docker run -it \
   -p $LLAMA_STACK_PORT:$LLAMA_STACK_PORT \